-The Nansen Academy is located in beautiful surroundings near the centre of Lillehammer, a town of 25 000 inhabitants, approximately 2,5 hours from Oslo.
+The Nansen Academy is located in beautiful surroundings near the centre of Lillehammer, a town of 25 000 inhabitants, approximately 2,5 hours from the capital Oslo.
 The town has a rich cultural scene with renowned museums such as the Maihaugen Outdoor Museum and Lillehammer Art Museum, as well as the Norwegian Literature Festival.
 The surroundings include forests, rivers, lakes and mountains.
-There are good opportunities for various sports and leisure activities, and the town hosted the Olympic Winter Games in 1994.
+There are good opportunities for various sports and leisure activities, and the town hosted the winter Olympic Winter Games in 1994.

-The Nansen Academy received the «Free Word Prize» in 1987 for its work for humanism, tolerance and the free word, and Honourable Mention of the “UNESCO Prize for Peace Education” in 1998.
+The Nansen Academy was awarded the«Free Word Prize» in 1987 for its work for humanism, tolerance and the free word, and Honourable Mention of the “UNESCO Prize for Peace Education” in 1998.
 Senior Advisor Steinar Bryn at the Nansen Center for Peace and Dialogue received “Amalie Laksow’s Human Rights Prize” and the “Bridge-builder Prize”, and has been nominated for the Nobel Peace Prize.
 In 2011, the Nansen Dialogue Center in North-Macedonia was awarded the Max van der Stoel Award for «its outstanding work to promote integrated education and improve co-operation between ethnic communities.»

 The Nansen Center for Peace and Dialogue (NCPD) was established as a separate part of The Nansen Academy Foundation in 2010, and has office facilities in the Nansen Academy.
 The center provides experience-based knowledge of ongoing conflicts and practical dialogue and reconciliation.
 The center’s draws its experience from peace education for diaspora groups (refugees) in Norway and dialogue work internationally, with particular focus on Afghanistan the Western Balkans.